The first 1000 years of the Church explained

 © History Skills

-The Catholic Church played a significant role in the early Middle Ages.
-Between the 1st and 11th centuries AD, the Christian religion changed from being a persecuted minority to a dominant cultural force.
+The Christian religion played a significant role in the period of the early Middle Ages.
+Between the 1st and 11th centuries AD, the Christianity changed from being a persecuted minority to a dominant cultural force.

 In particular, the Catholic Church became an institution that provided stability as the Western Roman Empire collapsed and Europe divided into smaller kingdoms.